What is MECLA

 MECLA is determined to transform the building and construction sector to reach Net-Zero emissions.
-MECLA recognises the growing demand for lower and zero-carbon materials worldwide and, MECLA is keen to explore how we can work together to move Australia towards a zero-carbon economy and position Australia in the top five zero-carbon materials suppliers.
+MECLA recognises the growing demand for lower and zero-carbon materials worldwide and explores how we can work together to move Australia towards a zero-carbon economy and position Australia as a top material supplier through systems innovation.

 The built environment sector including the cities and towns we live and work in is responsible for one-quarter of Australia’s greenhouse emissions.
 Globally, the steel, cement and aluminium industries alone each produce about 7-9% of annual global greenhouse emissions.
 All these materials are used extensively in the building and construction of our homes, the places we visit and the roads we drive on and the public transport we catch.
 Billions of dollars of infrastructure are built each year using these materials that are built to last for many decades into the future.
 That is a lot of upfront or embodied carbon.

 Embodied carbon is the total greenhouse emissions generated during the manufacture of the materials and products used in the construction and refurbishment of new and existing buildings and infrastructure.
 There is an urgency around embodied carbon to reduce the greenhouse footprint of these materials but it requires collaboration and leadership.
 And here is what we are doing about it.